 Too much exercise too late in the day

 As we've mentioned, exercising too late in the day can be too stimulating and can create a release of stress hormones – especially if you are pushing yourself through tiredness.
-If this is really the only time available, try a warm aromatherapy bath before bed, to help your body wind down and relax.
+If this is really the only time available, try a warm aromatherapy bath before bed (see below for recommended blends), to help your body wind down and relax.
 The exercise regimes that are about stretching and flexibility are still a better idea than more vigorous forms.
 Swimming and aqua aerobics can also be fine, as they are gentle on the mind and body.

 If you suffer from muscular tension towards the end of the day, gentle stretching exercises can help to release and relax tension.
 A warm aromatherapy bath can also be one of the best and most enjoyably effective options.
-Try: 15ml Bath Milk, 3 drops Clary Sage, 3 Marjoram and 4 Lavender.
+Try: 15ml Bath Oil or Bath & Shower Gel, 3 drops Clary Sage, 3 Marjoram and 4 Lavender.
 If muscular tension is a regular feature, try an aromatherapy massage once a week for a month.
 This will really give your therapist a chance to get deep into those muscle fibres to release built up tension.
 For home massage try 25ml Grapeseed Oil, 5ml St John's Wort, 3 Clary Sage, 3 Marjoram and 8 Lavender.

 Not enough “Wind down time”